 Frequent nighttime urination

-If you experience some of these signs, it is important to be evaluated for sleep apnea.
+If you experience some of these signs, it is important to be evaluated.

 Sleep Apnea Treatment

 There are many ways to treat sleep apnea that can reduce your risk of associated health conditions.
 The most commonly prescribed treatment is CPAP, continuous positive airway pressure.
 CPAP is a pump and mask that forces air into your throat to keep your airway open.
 This can be a successful treatment, but many people find it uncomfortable and do not use it as recommended to get the health benefit.

 Another approved treatment is oral appliance therapy.
 An oral appliance is a mouthpiece you wear during sleep that positions your jaw so that it can better support your airways to avoid collapse at night.
 Oral appliance therapy is FDA-approved for mild to moderate sleep apnea treatment and covered by most health insurance.